 Pretty straightforward right?
-Tickets can be purchased on the official train company website – www.nsb.no/en/ (select your language if you don’t want English) and there is a little upgrade you can pay (if you want) for the Bergen to Myrdal route – it’s about £9/$14 per person (included newspapers, teas and coffees and lots more room) and it’s so worth it!
+Tickets can be purchased on the official train company website – www.nsb.no/en/ (select your language if you don’t want English) and there is a little upgrade you can pay (if you want) for the Bergen to Myrdal route – it’s around £15/$20 per person (included newspapers, teas and coffees and lots more room) and it’s so worth it!

-Again, lucky Norwegians don’t have to far for a ski weekend!
+Again, lucky Norwegians don’t have too far for a ski weekend!
 Another huge perk of living in (or visiting) Bergen!
 A little FYI, Myrdal is high up in the mountain and Flam is in the valleys at the start of the Fjords hence why everything is covered in snow in Myrdal and really nice, warm and green in Flam!

 I’ll do the entire return journey and let you know which leg of the journey it was… starting with the Bergen to Myrdal route (which we were all kinda sleepy on after an amazing night out in Bergen – Bergensers sure do know how to have fun!).